Content Map Terms

 Massage Therapy During Pregnancy

-When you are pregnant, you can use massage therapy for relaxation and to help relieve muscle tension and pain.
-But for massage to be safe during pregnancy, make sure that you:
+When you are pregnant, you can use massage therapy to relax and to help relieve muscle tension and pain.
+But take the following precautions to help make sure that massage is safe.

 • Tell your massage therapist that you are pregnant.

-• As your pregnancy progresses, the best positions for you to be in are sitting on a chair or stool, or lying on your side (the left side is best later in pregnancy) during your massage.
+As your pregnancy progresses, the best positions are sitting on a chair or stool or lying on your side.
+(The left side is best later in pregnancy.)

-• After 12 weeks of pregnancy (or much earlier if you are carrying twins or more), avoid lying on your belly so you don't increase strain and pressure on your uterus and low back.
+• After 12 weeks of pregnancy (or much earlier if you are carrying twins or more), avoid lying on your belly.

 Credits